praydog/uevr-docs/src/plugins/blueprint.md

 This should be more familiar to modders, and easier to use than the C++ API.
 Normal game developers should feel right at home as well.

-At the moment, only confirmed to work perfectly on 4.27.
-More testing and development is needed to support other versions.
+Tested and confirmed working on 4.27 and 5.0.3

 "Load Blueprint Code" in the UEVR menu must be turned on or one of the head/controller aiming options must be enabled for these to work.